nephio-project/porch/docs/content/en/docs/5_architecture_and_components/porch-apiserver/_index.md

 > [!NOTE]
 > The PackageVaraint and PackageVariantSet CRDs are not controlled by the Porch API server.
 They are controlled by the [Porch Controllers]{../controllers/_index.md)

+> [!NOTE]
+> The PackageVaraint and PackageVariantSet CRDs are not controlled by the Porch API server.
+They are controlled by the [Porch Controllers]{../controllers/_index.md)

 The Porch API Server is responsible for:

 - **API Resource Registration**: Registering Porch's Kubernetes resources with the Kubernetes API aggregation layer